Arko9699/jikken/README.md

 # trijoy65

-Overengineered Hardwired Keyboard by yours truly.
+Handwired Keyboard by yours truly.
 With inspiration from various other keyboards, I present my own (attempt at) fully 3DP mechanical keyboard.

 ## Bill of Materials